lmj0011/courier-locker/README.md

 * Store and keep track of Trips, Apartment Codes, and Customers
 * Export Trips to a spreadsheet
 * See total earnings across multiple gigs (calculated from Trips)
+* Create personal maps of places that are difficult to navigate. (ie. apartment complexes)

 ## Download
-Get the app from the [Google Play Store](https://play.google.com/store/apps/details?id=name.lmj0011.courierlocker.prod) or [releases page](https://github.com/lmj0011/courier-locker/releases).
+Get the app from the [Google Play Store](https://play.google.com/store/apps/details?id=name.lmj0011.courierlocker.prod).

-If you want to try new features before they get to the stable release, you can download the dev version [here](https://courierlocker.org/dist/dev).

 ## Issues, Feature Requests and Contributing